What is Joint Enterprise Murder?

 Knowing the law and the case properly

 The fundamentals of good criminal legal work apply in these cases.
 There is no substitute for knowing the law and the client's case thoroughly.
 Spending time with the client, making sure the client's side of the story has been considered in real detail, and making sure the client feels comfortable with what he or she will say in court are all important.
+Clearly the nature of joint enterprise is such that particular focus needs to be given to the nature of the client's relationship with their co-defendants.

 Of course, it is also necessary that the joint enterprise solicitors have a proper understanding of the law of joint enterprise murder and the law on conspiracy if that is also part of the case.
 There are a number of decided cases in the higher courts which give legal guidance as to how this area of the law applies to multiple defendants, and where it does not.
 If a joint enterprise solicitor does not know the circumstances, for example, in which a client can claim that one other member of the group was acting outside the scope of any common plan, then this may be a cause for concern for the client.